 9. Look at the Wider Campus Life

 Everybody knows that there’s far more to student life than essays and lectures; therefore, you should look at the bigger picture around campus.
 Check out the student association websites of your choices and look at the various clubs and societies that are on offer: is there plenty to keep you interested and occupied away from your studies?

 Look at the reputation of their sports programmes, too; whether you’re a casual participant or a committed athlete, playing sport is a fulfilling and CV-friendly university pastime.
 Alternatively, if Greek life is more your thing, then check out the various fraternities and sororities that have been set up.

 10. Consider the Financial Implications

 Finance should not be a barrier to education but, unfortunately, for many this continues to be the case.
-Even if you manage to cobble together an array of scholarships, aid funding and student loans, you’re going to be saddled with enormous debts for the remainder of your working life.
+Even if you manage to cobble together the requisite funding, you’re going to be saddled with enormous debts for the remainder of your working life.
 For a lot of potential applicants, this is a factor in their eventual choice – whether they want it to be or not.

 Of course, ‘choose the cheapest option’ isn’t really sound advice, and we recommend that you explore all the funding avenues available to you – but, realistically, if you’re going to be spending $60,000 a year on tuition fees, then you need to ask yourself if there’s going to be a return on that investment.